marmelo/euroticket-alacard-rest-api/README.md

 ## Authentication

-The autentication request contains not only the mandatory fields but also a `username` and `hashPin`.
+The authentication request contains not only the mandatory fields but also a `username` and `hashPin`.
 The `hashPin` is not the password itself but an `HmacSHA256` hash computed from the magic key `JFq7JpxvRoE1XjqTE6qNKfvcddA5V43A` and the concatenation of `deviceId`, `username` and `password`.

 ```
 HmacSHA256('JFq7JpxvRoE1XjqTE6qNKfvcddA5V43A', 'XXX1111111111111111222222')